GMShelton/CPEP-2k17-Bluetooth/README.md

 # CPEP-2k17-Bluetooth
-Code for the Younity bot 3.0 Bluetooth (don't steal)
+This is where code is tested for the Younity bot 3.0 Bluetooth for effectiveness before commited to the master branch (don't steal)